Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 No more looking at the watch: RuuviTag will trigger an alert on your mobile phone when the sauna is ready.

-Traditional saunas, such as the smoke sauna, can take hours of preparation before use and requires special care during the process.
+Traditional saunas, such as the smoke sauna, can take hours of preparation before use and require special care during the process.
 The dark black interior of the smoke sauna is created by the soot that burning wood releases inside the room.
 Soot is not dirt, though — it’s known to have antibacterial properties similar to charcoal.
 The lingering smoke aroma inside the smoke sauna makes it unmistakably unique.

-But soot can spell trouble for a beacon sensor, wholly unprotected from the fine particles created through the burning process.
+But soot can spell trouble for a sauna sensor, wholly unprotected from the fine particles created through the burning process.
 RuuviTag is housed inside a protective case, which covers it from dust and other delicate particulate matter, and prevents the beacon sensor from getting into direct contact with water.
 The environmental sensor breathes through a special IP67 certified water-resistant vent sticker allowing the sensor to accurately measure the surrounding conditions.

 Birch bath broom and a bucket in a sauna